-Arguments passing for imported functions is ruled by SIWYG principle: What You Specify Is What You Get,
+Arguments passing for imported functions is ruled by the WYSIWYG principle: What You Specify Is What You Get, see section 1.5.1.1.
+The evaluation order of formal arguments follows general SystemVerilog rules.

 Argument compatibility and coercion rules are the same as for native SystemVerilog functions.
 If a coercion is needed, a temporary variable is created and passed as the actual argument.
 For input and inout arguments, the temporary variable is initialized with the value of actual argument with the appropriate coercion; for output or inout arguments, the value of the temporary variable is assigned to the actual argument with the appropriate conversion.
 The assignments between a temporary and the actual argument follow general System-Verilog rules for assignments and automatic coercion.